Bushmills/yoda/README.md

 # yoda

-yoda is an acronym of Yet Onather Delirious Application, and does naturally not refer to any greenish midget with pointy ears, albeit it had been said that reading yoda source aloud sounds like the very same midget talking.
+yoda is an acronym of Yet Onather Delirious Application, though some rather call it "Yoda: Overdose of Duct-tape Abstractions" or even "Yoda: Overengineered Digital Anachronism".

+The name does naturally not refer to any greenish midget with pointy ears, albeit it had been said that reading yoda source aloud sounds like the very same midget talking.